caidam/kafka-on-the-shore/README.md

 ### **Investigative Challenge**

-📌 Now that we have all the infrastructure in place, this project can also serve as an **investigative challenge** for aspiring data analysts.
+📌 Now that we have all the infrastructure in place, this project can also serve as an **investigative challenge** for aspiring data professionals.
 While the logic behind event occurrences is embedded in the code, the task is to **uncover the hidden patterns using SQL and data exploration alone**.

 🔍 **How to approach the challenge:**
 1. **Run the project as is**—this will process and gather weather data, storing it in **S3** for further analysis.